 New connections identified through the planning process include facilities for people walking, biking and driving and will be local streets that will carry relatively low volumes of vehicular traffic (less than 1,500 vehicles per day).

 The following new connections are recommended:

-- St. Denis Avenue to Forsman Avenue (south of Lynnmour Elementary School); - Forsman Avenue to Orwell Street (proximate to the south of Lynnmour Elementary School); and - St. Denis Avenue to Orwell Street (proximate to the north of Lynnmour Elementary School).
+- St. Denis Avenue to Forsman Avenue (south of Lynnmour Elementary School); - Forsman Avenue to Orwell Street (proximate to the south of Lynnmour Elementary School); and

 STUDY GOALS